Beefster09/table-lang/design.md

         * `#err divide_by_zero: unreachable` to trigger static analysis to prevent division by zero (the default, maybe)
         * `#err out_of_bounds: unreachable`
     * These apply only at lexical scope level
-* Syntax to catch errors from previous statement (usually line)
+* Syntax to catch errors from previous statement (usually line, but could be a block)
 * Exceptions that don't propagate beyond the current function and act like `return`s
     * Should probably be discouraging the practice of propagating errors to the caller.